Four simple accessibility improvements to apply today

 What made me add this last example is the card component that renders as an a

-tag I have in many places on my site.
-Note how, in several instances of it, there's usually a call to action reading “Read the story” or something similar.
+tag that I have in many places on my site.
+Note how, in several instances of it, there's usually a call to action reading "Read the story" or something similar.
 These elements are added using the Button component I showed how to build in my previous post.

-The tricky thing is that no visible error will pop up if you do that—you'll see your site render normally (unless you're using Next.js, which announces a hydration error).
-However, that can be very confusing for screen readers to understand what should be announced, particularly in the case of the example card, given the button wouldn't fire any real action.
+The tricky thing is that no visible error will pop up if you do that—you'll see your site render normally (unless you're using Next.js, which throws a hydration error).
+However, that can be very confusing for screen readers to understand what should be announced, particularly in the case of the example card, given that the button wouldn't fire any real action.

 prop; otherwise, it's rendered as just a div, which is not interactive by default and, therefore, not focusable.